 On the Day of the Symposium:

-Students presenting an oral defense of their research will be assigned to a specific session.
+Students presenting a 10-minute oral defense of their research will be assigned to a specific session.
 Students are required to attend the entire session to which they have been assigned.

 Required Information from all Symposium Presenters:

 Please provide the following information to the BBB Office by the submission deadline: